thaliproject/thali/presenceprotocolforopportunisticsynching.md

 As mentioned above this only creates a single TCP/IP connection over each Bluetooth connection.
 The previously mentioned TCP/IP Multiplexer will be used to enable multiple simultaneous TCP/IP connections to be multiplexed over the single TCP/IP connection.

-##Notifying when beacons change
-Once a Thali central finds a Thali peripheral and makes a request to /NotificationBeacons how does it know if the value of the notification beacons ever changes?
-After all, the peripheral might have new data for the central.
-How will this be discovered?
-If we were using characteristics then we could do a connect and use the notify functionality built into BLE.
-But for the reasons previously discussed we are not using characteristics.

-Our solution depends on a behavior we have observed with Android.
-Whenever we stop and re-start a BLE peripheral Android appears to always give us a new BLE address.
-Therefore whenever the value in /NotificationBeacons change the BLE service MUST be stopped and restarted in order to obtain a new address.
-The result being that the peripheral will now look like a brand new device to everyone in the vicinity and they will automatically connect to get the new /NotificationBeacons value.

 ## iOSDevice
 Normally we do not use BLE for discovery with iOS.
 Instead we use the multi-peer connectivity framework whose binding will be described later in this document.
 However in order to enable iOS devices to be discovered in the background we also want to support BLE.
 However when an iOS device is in the background it can only communicate over BLE and so any further communication will have to occur using BLE characteristics.
 We will define the characteristics used to communicate beacon data in the future when we get closer to implementing this functionality.